 With so much to discuss, arrange, and worry about when you are planning a breast augmentation, the last thing you may think about is how the healing process and scarring will affect you.
 Although not the most glamorous part of a breast augmentation, the recovery is a very important part of the procedure and knowing what to expect will make all the difference.
-Dr. Brent offers the best plastic surgery in Santa Barbara and can help give you realistic expectations and inform you of the details for every step of the way.
+Dr. Brent offers the best plastic surgery in Los Angeles and can help give you realistic expectations and inform you of the details for every step of the way.

 Scarring is Non-Negotiable

 The first thing to understand when planning a breast augmentation is that scarring is inevitable because you are making incisions in the skin.
 This inherently means that tissue will try to rebuild itself and create some level of scarring.
 The length and prominence of the scarring is dependent on the doctor that you use and the type of breast augmentation you undergo.
 Although scarring is inevitable, that doesn’t mean that you will end up with particularly large and nasty scarring.
 Finding an experienced doctor and doing all you can to preemptively help the incisions heal are a necessity to minimize scarring.
-The world is full of plastic surgeons, but few are as experienced as Dr. Brent, who offers premier plastic surgery in Santa Barbara.
+The world is full of plastic surgeons, but few are as experienced as Dr. Brent, who offers premier plastic surgery in Los Angeles.